 • Add descriptive alt text to every image, including team photos and clinic shots

-• Make sure your phone number is real text, not embedded in an image
+• Make sure the phone number is real text, not embedded in an image

-• Get your practice listed on Google Business Profile, essential for appearing in local map results
+• Get the practice listed on Google Business Profile, essential for appearing in local map results

-• Ask every patient for a Google review after their appointment, reviews directly affect your local ranking
+• Ask every patient for a Google review after their appointment, reviews directly affect local ranking

 The dental practices that rank well locally aren’t doing anything complicated.
 They have clear pages, consistent local information, and genuine patient reviews.
-That’s the foundation.
+That’s the foundation, and it’s what you deliver when you build this right.

-You don’t need a complicated website.
-You need a clear one, a site that answers the questions a nervous new patient is quietly asking, and makes it easy for them to take the next step.
+Your client doesn’t need a complicated website.
+They need a clear one, a site that answers the questions a nervous new patient is quietly asking, and makes it easy to take the next step.

-Get these six core pages right and your dental website becomes a genuine patient acquisition tool, not just an online business card.
-Build from there when you’re ready.
+Get these six core pages right and the website becomes a genuine patient acquisition tool, not just an online business card.
+Build from there when the practice is ready.

 Key takeaways: